 When viewed based on the number of school-age population recorded in DTKS (Integrated Social Welfare Data) and the number of recipients of the Smart Indonesia Program (PIP) at the primary school level in Citangkil District, it can be described that the implementation of the Smart Indonesia Program has gone well, because the number of recipients of the Smart Indonesia Program (PIP) at the elementary school level in Citangkil District in phase 2 is close to the total school-age population recorded in DTKS (Integrated Social Welfare Data), and is also reinforced by regulations stating that the main priority of the target recipients of the Smart Indonesia Program (PIP) is poor students or those registered in DTKS (Integrated Social Welfare Data).
 However, in the data on the recipients of the Smart Indonesia Program (PIP) at the elementary school level, there are several students who are recorded with information that is not eligible for PIP in the PIP eligibility column.
 In addition, there are also several problems such as the lack of knowledge of implementing agents regarding the implementation of the Smart Indonesia Program (PIP) and the inappropriate nominal assistance funds.
-So that with these problems, the purpose of this study is to determine the implementation of the Smart Indonesia Program (PIP) at the elementary school level in Citangkil District.
+So that with these problems, the purpose of this study is to determine the implementation of the Smart Indonesia Program (PIP) at the elementary of the Smart Indonesia Program (PIP) at the elementation of the Smart Indonesia Program (PIP) at the elementation of the Smart Indonesia Program (PIP) at the elementation of the Smart Indonesia Program (PIP) at the elementation of the Smart Indonesia Program (PIP) at the elementation of the Smart Indonesia Program (PIP) at the elementary school level in Citangkil District.